MS1997/Coursera-getting-and-cleaning-data-assignment/CodeBook.md

 ## Identifiers

 1. `subject` -  ID of the 30 volunteers who performed the activity.
 Its range is from 1 to 30.
-2. `activity` - Activity type that the 30 volunteers who performed the activity wearing a smartphone (Samsung Galaxy S II) on the waist.
+2. `activity` - Activity type that the 30 volunteers who performed the activity wearing a smartphone (Samsung Galaxy) on their waist.
              It has 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTIN, STANDING,LAYING)

 ## Measurements